 Heralding the coming of spring, asparagus — available in green, white or purple varieties — is often regarded as a delicacy and depicted as far back as an Egyptian frieze in 3000 B.C.
 The velvety, water-rich vegetable is also known for its high vitamin and mineral content (B6; C; E; K; calcium; magnesium; zinc; folate; potassium),as a great source of fiber, and for its diuretic properties.
 Greeks and Romans ate it fresh in season and dried it to enjoy in colder weather, with the Romans said to freeze it high up in the Alps.
-But how about upping the ante on asparagus appreciation by using it in desserts?!
+But how about upping the ante — with asparagus for dessert?!

 First, however, in 200 A.D., the ancient Greek physician Galen was known to use asparagus medicinally, and perhaps the earliest record of cooking can be found in the oldest surviving book of recipes: Apicius’ De re coquinaria, Book III, in the third century A.D.
 In Medieval times, one literary source identified asparagus’ aphrodisiacal qualities.
 And, utilized as catnip for lovers or not, history tells us it made its way to the U.S. around 1850.

 Current nutritionists and health food authorities cite the A-list asparagus’ ability to neutralize ammonia that contributes to fatigue, and say it can protect small blood vessels from rupturing.
 Its springtime significance is not lost on creative cooks who steam and top coveted spears with traditional lemon and Hollandaise, wrap them in bacon, sauté them in olive oil and garlic, or marinate them in balsamic vinegar — served alongside a tender Easter lamb, of course.